dominodatalab/domino-data/docs/source/auth.rst

 .. warning::
    As described in the matrix, Model API does not support automatic authentication.

-   You will have to follow the instructions in the :ref:`custom-auth` section to use the DataSourceClient or the TrainingSetClient in this type of run.
+   You must follow the instructions in the :ref:`custom-auth` section to use the `DataSourceClient` or the `TrainingSetClient` in this type of run.